Global warming potential: Current values (IPCC Sixth Assessment Report from 2021)

-Though recent reports reflect more scientific accuracy, countries and companies continue to use SAR and AR4 values for reasons of comparison in their emission reports.
-AR5 has skipped 500 year values but introduced GWP estimations including the climate-carbon feedback (f) with a large amount of uncertainty.

 The IPCC lists many other substances not shown here.
 Some have high GWP but only a low concentration in the atmosphere.
-The total impact of all fluorinated gases is estimated at 3% of all greenhouse gas emissions.

 The values given in the table assume the same mass of compound is analyzed; different ratios will result from the conversion of one substance to another.
 For instance, burning methane to carbon dioxide would reduce the global warming impact, but by a smaller factor than 25:1 because the mass of methane burned is less than the mass of carbon dioxide released (ratio 1:2.74).
 For a starting amount of 1 tonne of methane, which has a GWP of 25, after combustion there would be 2.74 tonnes of CO_{2}, each tonne of which has a GWP of 1.
 This is a net reduction of 22.26 tonnes of GWP, reducing the global warming effect by a ratio of 25:2.74 (approximately 9 times).